In the 19th century, Textual Criticism of the Bible was in its infancy,

 John's Gospel begins like all four canonical Gospels, with a standard introductory formula, Isaiah 40:3 (John 1:23).
 This is common to all the Synoptics, Matthew, Mark, and Luke as well.
 He compliments this with a quote from Psalm 69:9 (John 2:17) in the narrative/commentary.

-Each of these chiastic patterns centers around a critically important part of the Gospel, both in content and in evangelical/didactic theme.
 The first pattern centers around the Pericope de Adultera (John 8:1-11), obviously an important point in establishing its Sitz en Leben in the Gospel.
 The second pattern encircles the Great Commandment, which is presented in two developing forms, very close together.

 Other complimentary and supplimental clues are provided by the Evangelist, such as the introduction of 'Dawn' and 'Night', symbolizing Light and Darkness, one of the many powerful themes coursing through John.